 There are a couple of important considerations, though:

-Friction loss occurs when water moves along the inside of a pipe.
-The 1/2" mainline for a dirp irrigation system is broad enough that it won't constrict the flow of water.
-But if you are using 1/4" dripline to get water to your plants, you need to mind maximum line-lengths to make sure plants at the end of the line are getting water.
+If you are using 1/4" predrilled emitterline to get water to your plants, you need to mind maximum line-lengths to make sure plants at the end of the line are getting water (see below).

 - 6" emitter spacing: 16 feet